goldmann/goldmann.pl/blog/2013-04-16-jmx-connections-to-jboss-as.md

     # /subsystem=jmx/remoting-connector=jmx/:write-attribute(name=use-management-endpoint,value=false)

-Due to a bug in JBoss CLI you cannot set this for domain mode, but you are free to uncomment the following line:
+Due to a bug in JBoss CLI you cannot set this for domain mode, but you uncomment the following line from the `full` profile to enable it (assuming that you are using the default configuration which utilizes the `full` profile):

     <!--<remoting-connector use-management-endpoint="false"/>-->

-from the `full` profile (assuming that you use the default configuration which utilizes the `full` profile).

 <div class="alert alert-warn"><h4>Restart required</h4>Please note that a JBoss AS restart is required to apply the above change.</div>